neurophysik/jitcode/docs/index.rst

 ==================

 **Note and remember** *that some relevant information can be found in the* `common JiTC*DE documentation`_.
-*This includes installation instructions, compiler issues and optimisation, general performance considerations, how to implement network dynamics, and a small FAQ.*
+*This includes installation instructions, compiler issues and optimisation, general performance considerations, how to implement network dynamics and conditional statements, and a small FAQ.*

 Overview
 --------